laristra/flecsph/README.md

 - pressure-induced spherical implosion (2D/3D);
 - single and binary stars with Newtonian gravity in 3D.

-# Spack
+# Building FleCSPH with Spack

-Spack now provides a FleCSPH package.
+FleCSPH can now be installed as a Spack package.

 In order to install FleCSPH on your machine using spack:
 - Download spack at: github.com/spack/spack
 - Follow installation instructions
-In order to add the basic modules for spack and the modules themselves:
+- Use the following command to install core spack utilities:
 ```{engine=sh}
 spack bootstrap
 ```
 - Run:
 ```{engine=sh}
 spack install flecsph
 ```
-This will build all the dependencies and compile FleCSPH.
+This will build all the dependencies, compile and install FleCSPH.
 In order to use FleCSPH executables simply run:
 ```{engine=sh}
 spack load flecsph